Variety of power sums and divisors in the moduli space of cubic fourfolds: Some divisors in the moduli space of cubic fourfolds

 \section{Some divisors in the moduli space of cubic fourfolds}

-We introduce in this section two divisors $D_{rk3}$ and $D_{copl}$ in the open set $\PP(S^3V)_{reg}$ of the projective space $\PP(S^3V)$ parameterizing smooth cubic fourfolds, which are invariant under the $PGL(V)$-action.
+Let $V=\CC^6$.
+We introduce in this section two $PGl(V)$-invariant divisors $D_{rk3}$ and $D_{copl}$ in the open set $\PP(S^3V)_{reg}$ of the projective space $\PP(S^3V)$ parameterizing smooth cubic fourfolds.
 We also recall the definition of the Iliev-Ranestad divisor $D_{IR}$.
-The paper is mainly devoted to the study of a fourth divisor $D_{V-ap}$ parameterizing cubic fourfolds apolar to a Veronese surface considered in the introduction (see Lemma \ref{leautretrivial} for another description).
-We will prove in Section \ref{sec3} that this is a divisor (Corollary \ref{codim1}) and that this divisor is not equal to $D_{copl}$ (Proposition \ref{newprop19aout}).
+These divisors are crucial in the proof that the set $D_{V-ap}$ considered in the introduction is also a divisor (Corollary \ref{codim1} in Section \ref{sec3}).